-Last week we looked at the religion and followers of Hinduism.
-We discovered it’s the third largest religion in the world, sees its “god” as a single being that manifests itself in many forms, focuses on meditation, living a pure life, and reincarnation.
+In the previous lesson in this series, we looked at the religion and followers of Hinduism.
+We discovered that it is the third largest religion in the world, sees its "god" as a single being that manifests itself in many forms; it focuses on meditation, living a pure life, and reincarnation.

-This week we’ll continue on our study by looking at the second largest religion in the world - Islam.
-Perhaps having roots as far back as Abraham, we’ll look closely at the religion, Islam and its followers the Muslims that today seem to be in the news everywhere we look.
+In this lesson, we continue on our study by looking at the second largest religion in the world—Islam.
+Perhaps having roots as far back as Abraham, we will look closely at the religion, Islam—as well as its followers the Muslims, who today seem to be in the news everywhere we look.

 - How many followers of Islam are there today?

 - What is Muhammed’s background and history leading up to his vision?

 - What is the background of the growth of Islam?

 - What is their position on the Bible, God and Theology?

 - What are the Quran and the Hadith?

 - What are the Five Pillars of Islam?